How does Bell respect my privacy?

 - If there is an emergency where someone' s life, health or security is threatened.

 Advertising is a reality in today’s world, and people find that they receive ads that are irrelevant to them.
 With our tailored marketing program, Bell will work to ensure that the offers participants receive when using our services may be more relevant, rather than random marketing ads.
 In other words, participants won’t see more ads, just more relevant ads.

-Tailored marketing means Bell will be able to customize advertising based on participant account information and service usage patterns, similar to the ways that companies like Google and others have been doing for some time.
+Tailored marketing means Bell will be able to customize advertising based on participant account information and service usage patterns, similar to the ways other companies have been doing for some time.
 If you provide your express consent to participate in the tailored marketing program and change your mind, you can opt-out at any time.
 Read more

 We place great emphasis on the security of your personal information and have safeguards in place to ensure that it is not disclosed to an unauthorized third party which is why, when calling us, you'll be asked to confirm certain details regarding your account.